 Historical Thinking.
 Historical Understanding.

-The Middle School History program emphasizes critical writing, reading, speaking and study skills to help students develop historical thinking skills as well as historical understanding of the individual and collective experiences of people across the world.
+The Middle School Social Sciences program emphasizes critical writing, reading, speaking, and study skills to help students develop historical thinking skills as well as historical understanding of the individual and collective experiences of people across the world.
 Courses challenge and motivate active, confident learners through a variety of skill-building exercises.
 In the eighth grade, U.S History comes alive through a class trip to Washington, DC.

 Students examine the impact of geography on civilization, discuss the interaction between people and the environment, and learn to make connections between history and the world today.
-Essays and a research paper enhance writing skills, and students work with Kindle textbooks, primary sources, maps, political cartoons and periodicals that broaden their reading comprehension.
-Technology is learned and applied throughout the year, including Podcasts, PowerPoint/Keynote presentations and Noodlebib.
+Essays and a research paper enhance writing skills, and students work with books, primary sources, maps, political cartoons, and periodicals that broaden their reading comprehension.
+Technology skills are learned and applied throughout the year.

-Eighth grade history curriculum covers the major social, economic, political (foreign and domestic), cultural, geographical, and intellectual developments in American history from 1820 through the 1980s.
-Year-long current events reports enhance the focus of historical themes as students learn to connect their studies to present-day events.
-Primary and secondary source materials (political cartoons, music, documents, pictures, etc.) are added to assist in critical analysis: formulating opinions, drawing conclusions, role-playing, and writing with authority.
-Students strengthen their writing skills and research skills by developing historical essays and research-based reports, which demands evidence to support their position.
-Students present their ideas in cooperative groups, use technology as a tool to devise and teach, enhance note-taking skills, assist in projects and individual teaching assignments.
-The curriculum is supplemented with a trip to Washington D.C. in the fall and a student shaped Decades Project in the spring.
+Eighth grade Social Sciences covers major social, political, cultural, and intellectual developments throughout United States history beginning from the 1800s.
+We begin with the Colonial Settlement, and continue to the Civil War and Reconstruction Era.
+The latter half of the year brings us into modern times; the Great Depression, World War II, and the Civil Rights Movement.
+Year-long current event reports enhance the focus of historical themes as students learn to connect their studies to present-day events.
+Primary and secondary source materials (political cartoons, music, documents, images) are added to assist in critical analysis: formulating opinions, drawing conclusions, role-playing, and writing with authority.
+Using corroborated evidence, students strengthen their writing and research skills by developing historical essays and research-based reports.
+Collaboration is an essential component of the year, enhancing students’ soft skills and self-awareness.
+Students present their work individually and in cooperative groups.
+Technology is utilized as a supplemental tool to create and share ideas, students also practice traditional note-taking skills from occasional lectures.
+The curriculum is supplemented with a trip to Washington D.C. in the fall and a final culminating Impact Project in the spring.